Updated June 2023

-Details are a problem for every writer.
+Details are the make or break of content success.
 Some people never have enough, some folks always have too many, and others go either way depending on the piece.
+There's even a kind-of golden ratio of details -- a mix of exposition and evidence -- that readers seem to like.
+More about that below.

 The 3 categories of details

 Examples are little stories and anecdotes.
 You see these a lot at the beginning of an article (they're called story ledes).
-Examples are great for people who don't need convincing.
+Examples are great for people who don't have a lot of information and aren't sure if your content is relevant to them.
+They help your audience see themselves, or people they know, in your content which creates the kind of connection we need to motivate action.

 You’re successful at work.
 You know loads of great friends.
 And you’ve got strong bones and teeth.
 In short, you’ve got it made.
 Despite all this, you’re a mess when it comes to love, continually dating people in some kind of crisis or another.
 What gives?